 Healthcare industry is a conservative space.
-Focus of healthcare software solutions is now towards aggregating and organizing voluminous data from a wide range of clinical and non-clinical sources.
-There is need for advanced technology that will protect privacy and security.
+The focus of healthcare software solutions is now towards aggregating and organizing voluminous data from a wide range of clinical and non-clinical sources.
+There is a need for advanced technology that will protect privacy and security.
 AI applications significantly improve diagnosis level and speed.
 This lets doctors be accurate with diagnoses and to see more patients.
 AI tools help to analyze data more quickly and efficiently, allowing doctors to be more accurate with diagnoses.
 In particular, AI-based image recognition diagnostic devices are used to diagnose several deviations and diseases including diabetes which cause appearance changes.

 The process of research and development of new drugs could be an excruciatingly long and painstaking process starting from financial terms to handling legal and ethical issues.
 Today, AI is used to safely explore in the drug discovery process.